Native American Timeline - Page 5

 settlement land that it had previously promised would be a permanent

-Native Americans moved from their eastern territories.
+refuge for Native Americans moved from their eastern territories.
 Native

 American tribes are paid about $4 million for the parcel

 of land.
 The starting gun sounds at noon, and an estimated

 50,000 settlers race across the land; by sunset, all 1.92 million

 acres have been claimed.

 Territory on unoccupied lands in the Indian Territory,

 breaking a 60-year-old pledge to preserve this area exclusively for

 Native Americans forced from their lands in the east.